yingzitingge/xinge/docs/what-is-candid-photography.md

 Instead, the key component of candid photography gear is the lens.

-Long lenses (i.e., a 70-200mm zoom [like this one](https://adorama.rfvk.net/qLq75)) enable you to hang back from the scene and let things unfold naturally.
+Long lenses (i.e., a 70-200mm zoom) enable you to hang back from the scene and let things unfold naturally.

 Think about it - if you're three feet away with a 35mm lens trying to take candid portraits of your kids in your backyard, they won't behave as naturally as they would if you're 10 feet away with your 70-200mm lens.
 In other words, the longer the lens, the more space between you and your subjects, and the more space there is, the more likely your subjects are to be candid with what they're doing.